HerrAachen/onehouraday/README.md

 ###  For social projects:  Power up social projects through soft volunteer

-We have seen a lot of social projects that still cannnot reach their max potencial.
+We have seen a lot of social projects that still cannnot reach their max potential.
-If we can all just spend a few hours helping a social cause, together we can do a huge impact.
+If we can all just spend a few hours helping a social cause, together we can have a huge impact.

-* This platform aims to remove all the barriers that now prevents people to spend a few time helping on a social project.
+* This platform aims to remove all the barriers that now prevent people to spend a few time helping on a social project.
 * We want to reinforce the "Get a Task Done" volunteer experience
 * We want people to use their stregths to help others
 * We want experts from everywhere collaborating with social projects